As Featured In

 I’m Harry Au (he/him), a licensed therapist and Registered Social Worker in Toronto.

-I know first-hand how hard it is to grow up with multiple cultures, the stress of trying to be "successful" for your family (and everyone), and staying true to yourself.
+I know first-hand how hard it is to grow up with multiple cultures, the pressure to hold it together for everyone, and feeling trapped and wanting more.

 Let's figure out what "thriving" can look for you.